-NOTE 3 - As defined in clause 9.2.7.3.1.
-The values in nanoseconds are informative.

-NOTE 4 - A lower extinction ratio is allowed but will be compensated by a larger transmitter launch power within the limits of the "mean launch power maximum" value.
+- NOTE 3 As defined in clause 9.2.7.3.1.
+The values in nanoseconds are informative. - NOTE 4-A lower extinction ratio is allowed but will be compensated by a larger transmitter launch power within the limits of the "mean launch power maximum" value.
 A lower "mean launch power minimum" is allowed but will be compensated by a higher extinction ratio.
-For quantitative treatment of these trade-offs, see Appendix I.

-NOTE 5 - Parameter known in [ITU-T G.984.2] as "tolerance to the transmitter incident light power".

-NOTE 6 - See clause 9.4.1 of [b-ITU-T G.Sup39] for additional details on BER in FEC enabled applications.

-NOTE 7 - This BER reference level assumes hard-decision FEC decoding.
-When soft-decision FEC decoding is used, this value is higher

-NOTE 8 - The sensitivity is based on ER = 5.0 dB received signal.
+For quantitative treatment of these trade-offs, see Appendix I. - NOTE 5 Parameter known in [ITU-T G.984.2] as "tolerance to the transmitter incident light power". - NOTE 6 See clause 9.4.1 of [b-ITU-T G.Sup39] for additional details on BER in FEC enabled applications. - NOTE 7 This BER reference level assumes hard-decision FEC decoding with the default code.
+When soft-decision FEC decoding is used, this value is higher. - NOTE 8 The sensitivity is based on ER = 5.0 dB received signal. - NOTE 9 See clause 9.2.7.2.1 for additional requirements on ONU out-of-band power spectral density.